dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 All developer (debug) UI should be discreet and not overlap the primary UI in any way.

 15. **Keep uniformly colored textures white** </br>
 All uniformly colored textures should be white and colored in the Image  component.
-This promotes wise usage of resources.
+This promotes wise use of resources.

 16. **Strive for good typography** </br>
 Great typography is a must for achieving a professional look for your game/app.
-Use high quality fonts and make sure that there are only one or two fonts used. </br>
+Use high-quality fonts and make sure that there are only one or two fonts used. </br>
 As a rule of a thumb, if you are using one font, you can use up to 3 different styles of that font, including regular, bold and italic.
-If number of fonts is more than one, consider cutting on the number of styles to 1 or 2 for each font.
+If the number of fonts is more than one, consider cutting on the number of styles to 1 or 2 for each font.
 You can find good fonts preselected specifically for apps at [fontshop.com](https://www.fontshop.com/) or [Google Fonts](https://www.fontshop.com/).

 ## Programming